 Collection contains programs, newsletters, teaching manual, syllabi, playbills photographs, videocassettes, brochures, postcards, performance schedules, and articles documenting the activities of the society during 1982-93.
 The three videocassettes are of performances given by the society in the Washington, DC area.

-Organized into three series: Administrative records, Audiovisual materials, and Miscellaneous.
+Organized into three series: Administrative records, Audiovisual materials, and Publications, scrapbooks, artifacts.

 - Guide to the Spanish Dance Society USA Chapter records, 1982-1993